didierbrassard/NuAge_protocol/README.md

 # Introduction

 This repository includes the material to reproduce the manuscript of:
-*Estimating The Effect Of Adhering To Canada’s Food Guide 2019 Recommendations On Health Outcomes In Older Adults: A Target Trial Emulation Protocol*
+*Estimating the Effect of Adhering to the Recommendations of the 2019 Canada’s Food Guide on Health Outcomes in Older Adults: Protocol for a Target Trial Emulation*

 The raw data used for this project were obtained from [Health Canada (2022)](https://open.canada.ca/data/en/info/0490749d-b0b0-410a-9577-a903c6cec2be).